gjtempleton/spot-termination-exporter/README.md

 1. The addition of `instance_type` labels to metrics relating to instance termination and rebalance recommendations to allow for analysis of metrics by instance type
 1. The addition of a metric for [rebalance recommendation events](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/rebalance-recommendations.html) from the metadata service
+1. Moved from dep to go modules and updated the version of go and base docker images

 Images for this fork are published to Github's container registry, and are available under [ghcr.io/gjtempleton/spot-termination-exporter](https://github.com/gjtempleton/spot-termination-exporter/pkgs/container/spot-termination-exporter).